doodzzz/vcfjsons/README.md

-# vcfjsons
-Random Collection of VCF JSONs
+# VCF JSON files and/or Scripts to Automate Them